 Ducks and Geese, Pacific Northwest

-The BC Coastal Region has a large population of Common Merganser Ducks who live here year round.
+The Pacific Northwest has a large population of Common Merganser Ducks who live here year round.

 The common merganser is a beautiful duck, it is a freshwater diving duck, feeding mostly on fish but will also take insects, mollusks, crustaceans, worms, frogs, small mammals, birds and plants.